nkim500/Metis_Projects/03 Business/MVP.md

 # Exploratory data analysis of UFC fights and betting odds

 ### Brief intro
 This project aims to help fine-tune opening odds for an online sports betting company.
 The dataset contains fight statistics and closing betting odds for UFC fights.
-UFC has grown in popularity over the years as you can see from the number of fights per annum in the bar chart below:
+UFC has grown in popularity over the years as you can see from the number of fights per annum in the bar chart below.
+The continued success of this sport makes UFC an interesting opportunity for online sports betting companies to capitalize on.

 ![Image](https://github.com/nkim500/Metis_Projects/blob/main/03%20Business/support/fight_freq_pa.png?raw=true)